openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     This step is optional.

 A common tool to quantify agreement is the error matrix (sometimes called a confusion matrix).
 The error matrix organizes the acquired sample data in a way that summarizes key results and aids the quantification of accuracy and area.
-This is a simple cross-tabulation that compares the (algorithm assigned) map category labels to the (human assigned) reference category labels (your validation classification).
-The count for each pairwise combination are included in the blue and yellow cells in the following example.
+This is a simple cross-tabulation that compares the (algorithm-assigned) map category labels to the (human-assigned) reference category labels (your validation classification).
+The count for each pair-wise combination are included in the blue and yellow cells in the following example.

 .. figure:: ../_images/workflows/area_estimation/confusion_matrix_example.png
-   :alt: A confusion matrix example.
+   :alt: A confusion matrix example
    :align: center

 -   The main diagonal of the error matrix (blue cells) includes the count of the number of correct classifications.
 -   The off-diagonal elements (yellow cells) show map classification errors.
 -   The user's accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class.
 For the forest class in the example above, this is 17 correctly identified points divided by 19 total forest plots.
-User's accuracies for each class are shown in the orange cells.
-User's accuracy is the complement of errors of commission (sites that are classified as forest in the map, but are not actually forest).
+User's accuracies for each class are shown in the orange cells (user's accuracy is the complement of errors of commission – sites that are classified as forest in the map but are not actually forest).
 -   The producer's accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class in the validation reference sample.
 For the forest class in the example above, this is 17 correctly identified points divided by 20 samples that were classified as forest from the reference data.
 Producer's accuracies for each class are shown in the pink cells.
 Producer's accuracy is the complement of errors of omission (sites that are not classified as forest in the map that are actually forest).

 For your own data, calculate an error matrix following the above guidelines.

 .. figure:: ../_images/workflows/area_estimation/example_error_matrix.png
-   :alt: An example error matrix.
+   :alt: An example error matrix
    :align: center

 Here's a completed example for a project using 4 classes:

 .. figure:: ../_images/workflows/area_estimation/example_error_matrix_4class.png
-   :alt: Example error matrix for a 4 class project.
+   :alt: Example error matrix for a four-class project
    :align: center

-In this example, the user's accuracy for Forest is 94.7%; so the error of commission is 5.3%.
-The user's accuracy for water is 90%, which means the error of commission is 10%.
-What this means is that according to the reference data, the map creator mapped 5.3% of Forest land cover in the wrong class and 10% of water in the wrong class.
-The producer's accuracy for Forest is 75%, meaning the error of omission is 25%.
-The producer's accuracy for water is 90%, so the error of omission is 10%.
-This means that 25% of the forest reference samples were mapped in the wrong land cover class, while only 10% of water was mapped in the wrong class.
+In this example, the user's accuracy for Forest is 94.7 percent; the error of commission is 5.3 percent.
+The user's accuracy for water is 90 percent, which means the error of commission is 10 percent.
+What this means is that according to the reference data, the map creator mapped 5.3 percent of Forest land cover in the wrong class and 10 percent of water in the wrong class.
+The producer's accuracy for Forest is 75 percent, meaning the error of omission is 25 percent.
+The producer's accuracy for water is 90 percent, so the error of omission is 10 percent.
+This means that 25 percent of the forest reference samples were mapped in the wrong land cover class, while only 10 percent of water was mapped in the wrong class.
 Calculate the errors of omission and commission for Other and Cloud land cover classes.

 Once the error matrix is created, the area estimation becomes straightforward.
 Essentially, we use the frequency of these errors of omission and commission for each map class to calculate updated map areas based on our knowledge of how likely each class is to be classified as something else.
 We can also calculate the uncertainties for the total area of each class.

 At the heart of the analysis is the implementation of an unbiased area estimator.
 Different estimators can be implemented to assess accuracy.
-In the next part, you will use a stratified estimation since you have a sample stratified by the discrete map classes.
+In the next part, you will use stratified estimation since you have a sample stratified by the discrete map classes.

 .. _Section 4.3.2:

-Preparing your CEO collected data for analysis in SEPAL
+Preparing your CEO-collected data for analysis in SEPAL
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. note::

     This step is optional.

-Open the CSV file you downloaded from CEO in `Section 4.2.3`_.
+Open the .csv file you downloaded from CEO in `Section 4.2.3`_.
 It will probably have a name like “ceo-project-name-sample-data-yyyy-mm-dd.csv”.
 Inspect the column data.

 You should have:

 -   A column named “PL_MAP_CLASS” that consists of numeric values.
 These are the classes assigned by the classification.
 -   A column with your question about the correct map class as the column header.
-In this example, it is: “IS THIS FOREST OR NON-FOREST”.
+In this example, it is: **IS THIS FOREST OR NON-FOREST**.

 These are the classes you assigned manually in CEO based on map imagery.
 This will either be numeric (1 or 2) or text (Forest and Non-forest) depending on how you set up your CEO project.

 .. note::

-    If your column for the correct map class is numeric, you can directly save your CSV file and upload it to SEPAL.
+    If your column for the correct map class is numeric, you can directly save your .csv file and upload it to SEPAL.

 If your column for the correct map class is text, you will need to either:

--   Check that your text column matches exactly the Legend Labels you added during sample design (Exercise 4.1).
+-   check that your text column matches exactly the legend labels you added during sample design (Exercise 4.1);
--   Check that capitalization is the same, e.g. Non-forest and Non-forest not Non-forest and non-forest.
+-   check that capitalization is the same (e.g. Non-forest and Non-forest not Non-forest and non-forest); or
--   OR Create another column with the associated numeric value.
-In this very case:
+-   create another column with the associated numeric value.
+In this case:

-    -   First, create a new column and name it COLLECTED_CLASS.
+    -   First, create a new column and name it **COLLECTED_CLASS**.
     -   In the formula cell, type: =IF([text column letter]2="Forest",1,2).
 For this example, the text column letter is U.

         .. note::

-            This will use an "if statement" to assign the number 1 to sample plots you assigned the value “Forest” to, and the number 2 to other plots (here, plots labeled Non-forest).
+            This will use an *if statement* to assign the number 1 to sample plots you assigned the value “Forest” to, and the number 2 to other plots (here, plots labeled Non-forest).
 If you have more than two classes, you will need to use nested if statements.

     -   Press enter.
 You should now see either a 1 or a 2 populate the column.
-Double check that it is the correct value.
+Double-check that it is the correct value.
     -   Fill the entire column.

 .. figure:: ../_images/workflows/area_estimation/example_dataset.png
-   :alt: An example dataset.
+   :alt: An example dataset
    :width: 400
    :align: center

-Save your CSV file and upload it to SEPAL.
+Save your .csv file and upload it to SEPAL.

 .. _Section 4.3.3:

 Using the stratified estimator in SEPAL
 """""""""""""""""""""""""""""""""""""""

-The aim of this stratified sampling design tool is to analyze results from a stratified sampling design that can be used for area estimates.
+The aim of this stratified sampling design tool is to analyse results from a stratified sampling design that can be used for area estimates.
 The idea is to combine a map (used as a stratification of the landscape of interest) with a visual map interpretation of samples to produce an area estimation.

 The concept is derived from map accuracy assessment principles: characterized frequency of errors (omission and commission) for each map class may be used to compute area estimates and also to estimate the uncertainties (confidence intervals) for the areas for each class.

-First, open the Stratified Area Estimator-Analysis Tool.
-In the Apps SEPAL window, select Stratified Area Estimator - Analysis.
-This tool is very similar to the Design tool that you used to create your stratified sample.
+First, open the **Stratified Area Estimator-Analysis** tool.
+In the SEPAL **Apps** window, select **Stratified Area Estimator - Analysis**.
+This tool is very similar to the **Design** tool that you used to create your stratified sample.

 You will land on the **Introduction** page which allows you to choose your language and provides background information on the tool.
-Note that Reference and Documents are in the same place as the Design tool.
+Note that **Reference** and **Documents** are in the same place as the **Design** tool.
 The pages that contain the necessary steps for the workflow are on the left side of the screen and need to be completed sequentially.

 .. figure:: ../_images/workflows/area_estimation/stratified_estimator_analysis_tool.png
-   :alt: The stratified estimator analysis tool.
+   :alt: The stratified estimator analysis tool
    :align: center

 Select the **Inputs** page on the left side of the screen.
 You will see two data requirements under the **Select input files** section.

--   **Reference Data**:  this refers to the table that you classified and exported in the previous section.
+-   **Reference Data**: This refers to the table that you classified and exported in the previous section.
 It will contain a column that identifies the map output class for each point as well as a column for the value from the image interpreter (validation classification).

-    -   For projects completed in CEO: Select the **Reference data** button and navigate to the CSV file you downloaded from CEO and then uploaded to SEPAL in `Section 4.3.2`_.
+    -   For projects completed in CEO: Select the **Reference data** button and navigate to the .csv file you downloaded from CEO and then uploaded to SEPAL in `Section 4.3.2`_.
     -   For projects completed in the CEO-SEPAL bridge:
         -   Check that you are signed out of the CEO website.
-        -   Paste the URL from your CEO-SEPAL bridge project into the field marked **CEO url**.
-You can also click the **Paste CEO url from clipboard** button.
+        -   Paste the URL from your CEO-SEPAL bridge project into the field marked **CEO URL**.
+You can also click the **Paste CEO URL from clipboard** button.
-        -   Click :code:`Import CEO project`.
-This will populate the input file for the Reference data as well as the column names.
+        -   Select :code:`Import CEO project`.
+This will populate the input file for the reference data as well as the column names.

--   **Area data**:  This is a CSV file that was automatically created during the Stratified Area Estimator--Design workflow.
+-   **Area data**:  This is a .csv file that was automatically created during the **Stratified Area Estimator – Design** workflow.
 It contains area values for each mapped land cover class.

     -   Select the **Area data** button.
-    -   Open the **sae_design_AmazonClassification** folder, or the folder labeled :code:`sae_design_your-name-here`, if you did not call your classification **AmazonClassification**.
-As a reminder, if you exported your classification to the SEPAL workspace, the file will be in your SEPAL downloads folder. (downloads > classification folder > sae_design_AmazonClassification).
+    -   Open the **sae_design_AmazonClassification** folder, or the folder labeled :code:`sae_design_your-name-here` (if you did not call your classification **AmazonClassification**).
+As a reminder, if you exported your classification to the SEPAL workspace, the file will be in your SEPAL **Downloads** folder. (downloads > classification folder > sae_design_AmazonClassification).
 Within this folder, select **area_rast.csv** (see image below).

 .. figure:: ../_images/workflows/area_estimation/add_classification.png
-   :alt: Adding the classification.
+   :alt: Adding the classification
    :width: 450
    :align: center

 Next, you will need to adjust some parameters so that the tool recognizes the column names for your reference data and area data that contain the necessary information for your accuracy assessment.
-You should now see a populated **Required input** panel on the right side of the screen.
+You should now see a populated **Required input** pane on the right side of the screen.

 Choose the column with the reference data information.

 .. note::

     -   For projects completed in CEO: This will either be your question name or the new column name you created in Part 2 above.
-Here it is COLLECTED_CLASS following the directions in `Section 4.3.2`_.
+Here, it is COLLECTED_CLASS (following the directions in `Section 4.3.2`_).
     -   For projects completed in CEO-SEPAL: ref_code

 Choose the column with the map data information.